israfiel-a/leto/CONTRIBUTING.md

 ```

 ### Functions
 All functions must be named both succinctly and descriptively.
+Any ambiguously named function (i.e. `CreateWindow`) must be prefixed with "Leto".
+This is to prevent linker errors.
 Any functions that are extensions / overloads of another should have a single letter descriptor of its change.

 ```c
 // Original function